 Who Should use Three Sided Shapes?

 With the duality evident in triangles, there are a lot of businesses that have potential uses for them in their logos.
 As they convey direction and purpose, industries with a strong tie to these ideals will find the most use from them.
 These include technology, law, finance, religion, construction and even fashion.
 The Caterpillar logo is an excellent example of showing stability with their use of an isosceles triangle.
-The two equal sides with a wider base create the impression of strength.
+The two equal sides with a wider base therefore creating an impression of strength.

 An excellent use of the triangle is in the Mitsubishi logo.
 At first glance it appears to be made of diamonds, but it is important to see how negative space is used here.
 Each diamond is composed of two triangles that are each the exact dimensions of the spaces.
 The overall triangle shape is also scaled to one of these triangles.
 Through this, the logo speaks of power, stability and precision.